story

 Boman Kohinoor is the owner of the café.
 He ambles over to us and addresses us.
 “How old do you think I am?” he asks.
 We study him.
 He is wiry and lean and peers at us through his thick glasses.
 He gives us a clue.
 “I’m as old as this place.”
 Finally he tells us.
 “I was born in 1923.
 The same year as Britannia opened.”
 He says with a wide, wise smile.
 He shares his name with the famous diamond claimed by the British to crown Queen Victoria the Empress of India.

-Mr Kohinoor and his successors.
+Mr Kohinoor and his family

 Next to us a pair of posh ladies take tea.
 They talk in the refined English of upper class Bombay.
 On our other side is a table of students taking a very late breakfast.
 They are eating hot buttered toast and drinking chai.
 They manage to devour their food hungrily and chatter loudly at the same time.
 On another table are a pair of earnest backpackers, who have probably read about Britannia in their dog-eared copy of the Lonely Planet Guide.
 They look excited to be here.